 “My father has been my teacher, my supporter and my critic, but it is his example of a life well lived and service freely given that I most wanted to emulate.
 His ability to treat every person as an individual in their own right with their own skills comes through all the organisations with which he was involved.”

-Queen Elizabeth and Prince Philip’s 73-year love story is truly one for the ages!
+Queen Elizabeth II joined her beloved Prince when she passed away on September 8, 2022.
+Their 73-year love story is truly one for the ages.